 - Visit NHS Choices to understand more about clinical and medical trials and which studies are recruiting.

-If you are interested in applying for Excess Treatment Costs funding please find below some useful information and the application form.
+If you are interested in obtaining support for a research project or have queries on how to apply for Excess Treatment Costs funding, please find below some useful information.

-If you have any queries, please contact our Research Lead, Dr Victoria Tzortziou Brown, at firstname.lastname@example.org
+If you have any queries, please contact the East London Health & Care Partnership Research Lead, Dr Victoria Tzortziou Brown, at firstname.lastname@example.org.